temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-codec-in-go.md

 }
 ```

-See [Codec Server](/concepts/what-is-a-codec-server) for remote data encoding/decoding.
+For remote data encoding/decoding, see [Codec Server](/concepts/what-is-a-codec-server).

 **Set Data Converter to use custom Payload Codec**